sxalisa003-alt/Amazon_Sales/README.md

 ### Q2: Which product categories drive our revenue, and do customer ratings impact their success?
 * **The Insight:** Revenue risk is well-insulated because performance is balanced across core categories.
 Surprisingly, **low customer ratings do not stop products from selling.**
 * **The Data:** Electronics, Fashion, and Home & Kitchen remain our top seasonal drivers.
 However, category revenue is heavily dictated by price point and product mix rather than sheer unit velocity.
-Products rated **4.0** and **3.5** perform strongly, but lower ratings—even down to **1.5**—frequently rank among the top performers in total revenue and units sold.
+Products rated **4.0** and **3.5** perform strongly, but lower ratings(even down to **1.5** )frequently rank among the top performers in total revenue and units sold.
 * **Business Action:** Category demand is driven by price and necessity rather than customer satisfaction alone.
 Sales teams should continue to stock high-demand baseline goods regardless of reviews, while marketing should investigate low-rated top sellers to fix product or service issues before competitors exploit them.

 ---